 New York, Take Steps to Find a Cure!

 The Crohn’s & Colitis Take Steps Walk is one of CCFA’s largest events committed to finding cures for digestive diseases.
-Our walks offer an incredible day for family, friends and the community to come together in celebration of all their hard work and dedication to our mission.

 Our community consists of patients, loved ones, friends and supporters that empower and inspire each other to fight these diseases.
 Each year we connect with our communities as we fundraise for cures and celebrate our hard work together in supporting our patients.

 To date, Take Steps has raised more than $60 million to fund mission-critical research and patient support programs.
 More than 80 cents of each dollar raised goes directly to funding this mission.

 A big thank you to all of our returning teams and new teams that walked with us in 2016!
 Click here to see who they are.

 Click here to see photos from this year's kickoff party at Lucky Strike.